remla24-team10/operation/README.md

 - Each VM has a private network and can communicate directly with all other VMs.
 This can be tested by first ssh-ing into any of the machines.
 Then running pining another machine.
 E.g.
   - ```vagrant ssh controller1```
   - ```ping 192.168.57.11``` to ping worker1.
 - The Vagrantfile uses a loop and template arithmetics to create the VMs.
 As seen in the definition of the workers which can easily be scaled up to spawn as many workers as necessary.
+This is done by using the Python file: generate_inventory.py which generates the inventory for Ansible based on the amount of workers defined in the Vagrantfile.
+And, some simple looping in the Vagrantfile to create the workers.
 ### Task 2: Setting up Software Environment
 Pull request:
 Contributor: Shayan Ramezani and Remi Lejeune